 This course helps lay servant leaders understand and adapt an intentional discipleship plan for their church context using resources from the See All The People movement.

-- Developing an Intentional Discipleship System: A Guide for Congregations
+- Developing an Intentional Discipleship System: A Guide for Congregations, by Junius B. Dotson

-- Engaging Your Community: A Guide to Seeing All the People
+- Engaging Your Community: A Guide to Seeing All the People, by Junius B. Dotson

-Note: PowerPoint slides and Leader’s Guide are available on the UMC Discipleship Ministries LSM Resources page.
+For Facilitators: The Leader’s Guide and PowerPoint slides are available as free downloads on the UMC Discipleship Ministries LSM Resources page.

 Discover Your Spiritual Gifts